 I know many hikers are down on fire roads.
 But I think this is one of LA’s best kept secret trail and I hope that people are continued to be uninterested to go here so I can have it all to ourselves. 🙂 We like it so much that we went back with our friends Kristine and her pup Trooper on Xena’s birthday.
 It was foggy and cold but we had a blast!

 As about 2/3 of the trail faces south, snow melts fast and the trail is usually snow free.
 And the north facing part of the trail near the top didn’t have enough snow to use microspikes.
 But since the condition could quickly change in the mountains, I recommend you have microspikes with you when you hike during winter and definitely have layers of moisture-wicking clothes.
 Based on my experience, it gets windy and cold at the peak.
 Hot soy latte tasted especially good at the peak. 😉

 To get back to the trailhead, go down the way you came up.
 As always, please leave no trace.

 - Distance: 8.4 miles RT, out and back

 - Adventure Pass required for parking

-- Almost no shade.
-Great for Spring, Fall and Winter.
+- No shade.
+Great for Spring, Fall, and Winter

 - Toilet available at Clear Creek Information Center